RunestoneInteractive/RunestoneServer/source/Recursion/ConvertinganIntegertoaStringinAnyBase.rst

 If we reversed returning the ``convertString`` lookup and returning the ``toStr`` call, the resulting string would be backward!
 But by delaying the concatenation operation until after the recursive call has returned, we get the result in the proper order.
-This should remind you of our discussion of stacks back in the previous chapter.

 .. admonition:: Self Check